 To celebrate the awards season, dive into the phenomenal books behind films that have wowed awards judges past and present

 With his rousing speeches, tactical know-how and notoriously dry humour, Winston Churchill led the Allies to win the Second World War.
 However, the journey was not a smooth one, and included an early period during which he nearly signed a treaty with the Nazis.
-Having scooped 9 nominations and 2 wins at the BAFTAs, and been nominated for six Oscars, this thrilling drama by Antony McCarten - who was also the screenwriter for The Theory of Everything – depicts a conflicted Churchill yet to assume his position as the hero we remember.
+Having scooped Best Actor and Makeup gongs at both the Oscars and BAFTAs (plus 11 more nominations across the two awards'), this thrilling drama by Antony McCarten - who was also the screenwriter for The Theory of Everything – depicts a conflicted Churchill yet to assume his position as the hero we remember.

 James Baldwin and Raoul Peck

 Samuel L. Jackson’s moving narration is the hallmark of I Am Not Your Negro; a poignant documentary that was nominated for an Oscar in 2017, and won the BAFTA for Best Documentary this year.
 In it, Raoul Peck gives new life to James Baldwin’s unfinished manuscript Remember This House.
 Both the film and the book explore contemporary and historical racism, civil rights and social history through the lives of Baldwin's friends, Medgar Evers, Malcolm X. and Martin Luther King Jr., all of whom were killed in the struggle before their fortieth birthdays.